 So what does science say?
 Research shows that getting fewer than 5,000 steps per day equates to being sedentary (no bueno).
-Adding 3,000 to this baseline, for a total of 8,000 steps, is enough to meet the standard exercise recommendations for healthy adults and be considered "somewhat active."
-But there are two key requirements here: 1) The 3,000 additional steps need to be taken at a relatively brisk pace of at least 100 per minute, which is a fast walk or jog, and 2) they need to be done in increments of at least 10 minutes.
+Adding 3,000 to this baseline, for a total of 8,000 steps, is enough to meet the standard exercise recommendations for healthy adults and be considered “somewhat active.”

 If you don’t meet both of these conditions, you could be falling short of the amount of exercise you need for general health, even if you get 10,000 steps.
 For example, in a study of people who had osteoarthritis of the knee or were at high risk for it, more than 75 percent of those who walked at least 10,000 steps per day failed to meet the general exercise guidelines for Americans.

 On the other hand, if you walk briskly, jog, or run—anything that gets your heart rate up for 10 minutes or more—fewer than 10,000 steps a day may suffice.
 You’ll even score extra credit if you use the stairs.
 Whether you’re going up or down, stairs require you to engage more muscle groups and thus will help you burn more calories per minute compared to walking on flat ground.
 Stair steps and running steps are more “valuable” for your overall health than walking steps, which is why you can fall short of 10,000 and still get a healthy dose of exercise.